Vanals/CV/README.md

 **MMT Digital (From MAY 2018)**  <br>
 In the first months, I worked in the NQA project where I had mainly the responsibility of building HTML responsive pages and styling pixel perfect client's design.
 At the same time, I had the opportunity to develop using React.

-★ Since then, I had been given the opportunity to contribute to the Vodafone project.
+★ Since then, I have been given the opportunity to contribute to the Vodafone project.
 In an agile environment with a new team, we develop from scratch the new checkout path for Vodafone.
 Daily working with Javascript, React, MobX, HTML, CSS and APIs I write clean, tested an reusable code using the best known practices.
 In order to progress with my job I communicate and collaborate with other staff members: UX/UI, backend team, scrum master, product owner, testers etc. We also demo every two weeks our progresses.

 #### Nursing Experience